CoEDL/elpiscloud/docs/contributing.md

 ### Forking (Public Contributors)

-If you're not part of the CoEDL organisation on Github, you won't have push access to the elpiscloud repository, and therefore won't be able to push your branch directly to the remote before you make a Pull Request.
+If you're not part of the CoEDL organisation on GitHub, you won't have push access to the elpiscloud repository, and therefore won't be able to push your branch directly to the remote before you make a Pull Request.